ByRussX/KrindalOS/README.md

 ﻿# ByOS
-A toy OS developed in assembly and C
+Toy operative system for x86 coded in Assembly and C.

 # How is this working?
 `boot.asm` -> Bootloader